reflectoring/reflectoring.github.io/content/blog/2024/2024-06-10-unit-test-for-architecture-using-archunit.md

 </dependency>
 ```

 Here is our default test class for our Spring Boot application.
-We will add our tests to this class.
+We will add our tests to this class:

 ```java
 @SpringBootTest